Functions

 A reusable prompt augmentation.
 Most fields are optional:

 name— unique identifier the model uses withread_skill/apply_skill.
 Defaults to the qualified Hot function name.description— short summary the model uses to decide when to pull the skill.
 Required for any useful skill.when— trigger phrases that hint when this skill applies.
-Joined into the resolver index injected into the system prompt.body— inline instructions returned byread_skill.
-May be loaded from a resource via::hot::resource/load-str.body-fn— alternative tobody: a function(ctx: Map) -> Strthat produces context-aware instructions.tools— bundled tools that become available to the model whenever the skill is read.requires— names of other skills this one depends on.fn— back-reference to the Hot function the skill was harvested from.
+Joined into the resolver index injected into the system prompt.modalities— input kinds this skill can act on, e.g.["text"],["image", "pdf"].
+Surfaced in the resolver index so the model can pick the right skill for a non-text turn.
+Defaultnull≡["text"].
+See "Modalities" in the module doc.body— inline instructions returned byread_skill.
+May be loaded from a resource via::hot::resource/load-str.
+Returned verbatim — static bodies are not interpolated.body-fn— alternative tobody: a function(ctx: Map) -> Strthat produces context-aware instructions.
+The harness merges per-turn data (e.g. inbound attachments) intoctxbefore calling — see "Per-turn context" in the module doc.tools— bundled tools that become available to the model whenever the skill is read.requires— names of other skills this one depends on.fn— back-reference to the Hot function the skill was harvested from.
 Preserved for callers that need to round-trip to the source function; built-inread_skill/apply_skillresolvebodyorbody-fnrather than calling this function.

 SkillResolver